 So you decided to take your financial matters into your hands and attack your debt.
 You are doing a great job at staying away from the broke mindset, and you want to start living a financially stress-free life, yet you are having just a tad bit of a problem with that thing called a budget.

-You started budgeting, yet it's not making sense or it’s not working.
-You need to figure out what you are doing wrong to solve “The Budget Problem,” and I’m here to help.
+You started budgeting, yet it's not making sense or not working.
+You need to figure out what you are doing wrong to solve “The Budget Problem,” and I'm here to help.

 First, let me say that when I started to create a budget, I was terrible.
 I have never done a budget in my life, and I was trying to learn how to create one.